Alexis97/OpenGLTutorial/README.md

 # OpenGLTutorial
-This is a tutorial of learning how to use OpenGL for CMPSC458 computer graphic course.
+This is a tutorial of learning how to use OpenGL for CMPSC458 computer graphics course.
 ## What is OpenGL?
 OpenGL(Open Graphic Library) is a software interface to graphics hardware.
 It is a low-level graphics API to specify objects and operations for 3D graphics, which is independent to OS/hardware.